Confederation College of Applied Arts and Technology

 • Film Production: Students direct and shoot their own films, gaining experience writing, mixing, editing and colour grading.

-• Onajigawin Indigenous Studies: This program takes a decolonized approach, and graduates are eligible to become registered social workers with the Ontario College of Social Work.
+• Onajigawin Indigenous Studies: Graduates of this program, which takes a decolonized approach, are eligible to become registered social workers with the Ontario College of Social Work.